Colleges That Change Lives: CTCL: The book

-Colleges That Change Lives is a guide to colleges.
+Colleges That Change Lives began as a book that served as a guide to Pope's categorization of specific colleges in the United States.
 It was first published in 1996, with a second edition in 2000, and a third edition in 2006.
 The final fourth edition (2013-2014) was published in 2012 after Pope's death, and was revised by Hilary Masell Oswald.
-A non-profit organization modeled after the book now carries the name.

-The fourth edition profiles 40 choices for liberal arts colleges that, "have one primary mission: educate the undergraduate.
+The fourth edition profiles 40 choices for colleges and universities that, "have one primary mission: educate the undergraduate.
 Each appeals to a slightly different type of teenager, but they all share a mission to raise students' trajectories and develop thinkers, leaders, and moral citizens.
 The little-known truth is that these colleges have been on the cutting edge of higher education for decades.
 Many of them have outperformed most of the ranking sweethearts in the percentages of graduates who become America's scientists and scholars."

 CTCL: The non-profit

-Following Loren Pope's vision, Colleges That Change Lives, Inc. (CTCL) was founded in 1998, two years after the first edition, and "independent of Mr. Pope (although with his blessing) and his publisher."
+Colleges That Change Lives, Inc. (CTCL) was founded in 1998 as an expansion of Pope's books.
+It was established two years after the first edition and "independent of Mr. Pope (although with his blessing) and his publisher."
 It is recognized as a non-profit, 501(c)(3).
 According to the CTCL website:

 Our Mission: Colleges That Change Lives, Inc. (CTCL) is a non-profit organization dedicated to the advancement and support of a student-centered college search process.
 We support the goal of every student finding a college that develops a lifelong love of learning and provides the foundation for a successful and fulfilling life beyond college.

-CTCL was established to "as a way to keep Loren Pope's message alive."
+Colleges that Change Lives Inc. (CTCL) was established to "as a way to keep Loren Pope's message alive."
 It is governed by a voluntary board of college counseling professionals.
-After the publication of the book, the colleges "began working together as a group of like-minded schools."
+After the publication of the first edition of the book, the colleges "began working together as a group of like-minded schools."
 A few years later, the non-profit was founded with Pope's approval.
 Then in 2012, Pope's family "hired Hilary Masell Oswald to revise the book again.
 She identified four more schools, and the organization invited them to join CTCL."